QuXiaolong0812/mkgcn/README.md

 # MKGCN4M

 This repository is the implementation of a multimodal Recommendation system:
-> MKGCN$M: Multi-modal Knowledge Graph Convolutional Networks for Music Recommendation System
+> MKGCN4M: Multi-modal Knowledge Graph Convolutional Networks for Music Recommendation System

 Designed by Qu Xiaolong in Beijing Forestry University.